propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 </table>
 ```

-Let's now see the properties of `<parameter>` tag:
+Let's see the properties of `<parameter>` tag:

-* The `name` of each parameter is arbitrary.
+* The `name` of each parameter doesn't relate to a column, just make sure it is unique.
-* The `value` of the parameters is an array in YAML format, in which we need to specify 3 values:
+* The `value` of a parameter is an array in YAML format, in which we need to specify 3 values:
   * `column`: the column to validate
-  * `validator`: the name of [Validator Constraint](http://symfony.com/doc/current/reference/constraints.html)
+  * `validator`: the [Validator Constraint](http://symfony.com/doc/current/reference/constraints.html) you are using
   * `options`: (optional) an array of optional values to pass to the validator constraint class, according to its reference documentation

-Rebuild your model and you're ready to go.
-The ActiveRecord object now exposes two public methods:
+After rebuilding your model, the ActiveRecord object now exposes two additional public methods:
 * `validate()`: this method performs validation on the ActiveRecord object itself and on all related objects.
 If the validation is successful it returns true, otherwise false.
 * `getValidationFailures()`: this method returns a [ConstraintViolationList](http://api.symfony.com/2.0/Symfony/Component/Validator/ConstraintViolationList.html) object.
 If validate() is false, it returns a list of [ConstraintViolation](http://api.symfony.com/2.0/Symfony/Component/Validator/ConstraintViolation.html) objects, if validate() is true, it returns an empty `ConstraintViolationList` object.